Show Me Your Voice: Production

-Shine Group has originally made interest to produce a local adaptation of I Can See Your Voice in France, as per earlier report from Toute la Télé in September 2015.
+According to a report from Toute la Télé in September 2015, plans for the first adaptation of I Can See Your Voice outside Asia began, when Shine France had initially made interest to produce and localise the South Korean game show.
 After a six-year hiatus, Groupe M6 formally acquired the rights in March 2021, with Warner Bros.
 International Television Production assigning on production duties.